avichalk/LittleWomen-Exercise/README.md

 <details>
   <summary> wc hint </summary>

   use `-l` with `wc`! (such as `wc -l`): This command counts the number of lines in the input it receives.
-Since we used `grep` with the `-o` option, each line will correspond to an occurrence of the word "Meg".
+Since we used `grep` with the `-o` option, each line will correspond to an occurrence of the word you are looking for.

 </details>